This post covers things to do in November in London, including nighttime, free, and family-friendly options, all updated for 2023.

 Go Ice Skating

-There will be more than a few skating rinks opening up during the winter, but there are two popular locations in particular that will open in November.
+There will be more than a few skating rinks opening up during the winter, but there are a few popular locations in particular that will be open in November.

 NOTE: If you’re interested in going to the Natural History Museum, make sure to check our free things to do section for more information about general admission.